 About this recipe

-So how do you cook pork medallions?
+Cook the pork.
 After you’ve established who’s boss and you’ve pounded your pork tenderloin slices so they are tender and thin, a hot skillet and a quick sear will get you started.
-Once the pork is cooked, set it aside to rest, and make the delicious white wine sauce.
+Once the pork is cooked, set it aside to rest while you prep the white wine sauce.

 Make the sauce.
 In the same skillet, briefly sauté chopped shallots until they’re tender; add garlic and sauté briefly.
 Add a little flour to brown for a minute, then add white wine to deglaze the pan and reduce.
 You’re almost there now.

 Next you’ll add a cup of chicken broth to simmer and thicken for about 5 minutes.
 Finally, stir in a tablespoon of butter, lemon zest, lemon juice, and fresh parsley.
-Briefly return the pork to the pan to coat it with the sauce, and serve!
+Briefly return the pork to the pan to coat it with the sauce.

-It’s easy.
-On a cutting board, use a sharp knife to cut the tenderloin in 1/2 inch slices.
-Lay plastic wrap over the slices and, using a meat mallet, rolling pin, wine bottle, or even the heel of your hand, gently pound each slice into 1/4 inch thickness.
+On a cutting board, use a sharp knife to cut the tenderloin in ½ inch slices.
+Lay plastic wrap over the slices and, using a meat mallet, rolling pin, wine bottle, or even the heel of your hand, gently pound each slice into ¼ inch thickness.
 Watch a short video demonstrating this method if you like.

 Tip: Instead of plastic wrap, you can use waxed paper, parchment paper, or a zip top bag.

 How to know when pork Is Safely Cooked

 Pork is considered fully cooked when the internal temperature reaches 145°F. You can use an instant read thermometer to ascertain the temperature.
 However, since these pork medallions are only a half inch thick, it’s a little more difficult to get an accurate reading.